-- a valid title (i.e., a claim that is certain and due, and definite or subject to a provisional estimate); and - urgency, to be determined on the basis of objective criteria.
+- a valid title (ie, a claim that is certain and due, and definite or subject to a provisional estimate) (BJC, article 1415, section 1); and - urgency (BJC, article 1413), to be determined on the basis of objective criteria.

-However, Article 1414 of the BJC provides that a judgment, even not enforceable, can serve as an authorisation to lay interim measures on assets of the debtor.
-For the purposes of Article 1414, non-recognised foreign arbitral awards are equally considered as judgments provided that a treaty exists between Belgium and the state where the award was made.
+However, article 1414 of the BJC provides that a judgment, even not enforceable, can serve as an authorisation to lay interim measures on assets of the debtor.
+For the purposes of article 1414, non-recognised foreign arbitral awards are equally considered as judgments provided that a treaty exists between Belgium and the state where the award was made.